awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 }
 ```

 Depending on your tolerance for data loss, you might even consider using zero replicas\.
+For more information about creating and managing index templates, see [Index template](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/index-templates/) in the Open Distro for Elasticsearch documentation\.

 ### Alerting Permissions<a name="alerting-diff-perms"></a>

-The alerting feature supports [fine\-grained access control](fgac.md)\.
+Alerting supports [fine\-grained access control](fgac.md)\.
 For details on mixing and matching permissions to fit your use case, see [Alerting security](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/security/) in the Open Distro for Elasticsearch documentation\.